tomtom/foldtext_vim/README.md

-*foldtext.txt*  Fold text with headings (markdown, viki, org, latex etc.)
-                    Author: Tom Link, micathom at gmail com

-This plugin provides |folding| support for filetypes that don't do so by default:
+This plugin provides `folding` support for filetypes that don't do so by default:

 - markdown, pandoc
 - viki